rkit/react-select2-wrapper/README.md

 ## Partners

-Are you planning to use this plugin to create a awesome dashboard?\
+Are you planning to use this plugin to create an awesome dashboard?\
 Take a look at [Creative Tim](https://www.creative-tim.com/product/argon-dashboard-pro-react/?ref=react-select2-wrapper).